ShamSinha/Image-Recognition-Website/README.md

 ## Landmarks Recognition Model

-**These are the 30 landmarks that our Landmark recognition model written in Keras can recognise with 77.55% accuracy in validation set which comprise of 590 images and training set comprise of 5300 images.**
+**These are the 30 landmarks that our Landmark recognition model written in Keras can recognise with 77.55% accuracy in validation set which comprise of 590 images and training set comprise of 5300 images.
+Transfer Learning is also used for improving the accuracy **

 1. Angkor Wat
 2. Arc de Triomphe